AndreasArvidsson/andreas-talon/apps/clippy/README.md

     -   Copy two items: `a` and the one below
 -   `"clippy copy 2 items reverse air"`
     -   Copy two items: `a` and the one below in reverse order

+### Paste only shorthands

+These are only supported for the paste action and mostly used when Clippy is hidden

--   `"clippy copy 2 items"`
+-   `"paste 2 items"`
-    -   Copy the first two items in reverse order
+    -   Paste the first (last copied) two items in reverse order
+-   `"paste second"`
+    -   Paste second (2) clipboard item
+-   `"paste first and second"`
+    -   Paste first (1) and second (2) clipboard items

 ## Images